docker-hosting/docker-hosting/README.md

 #### restore/archive
 Before the restore script is executed *docker hosting* will restore this archive from the backup storage, configured in the `docker-hosting/docker-hosting.yml` config file.
 Default is `restore/restore.zip`.

+#### disabled
+If you want to temporarily disable a website you can do this by setting the `disabled` flag to `true`.
+This option defaults to `false`, which means by default is every web site enabled.

 ## Docker hosting configuration